-- All power supply AC OK and DC OK LEDs light solid green - The fan tray Fan Status LED lights solid green and you should be able to feel significant airflow blowing from the chassis vents at each of the three fan positions - The line card Power LED lights solid green - The supervisor card Power LED lights solid green - The supervisor card utilization LEDs begin blinking sequentially from left to right and then right to left - 2.
+For the Aruba 5000/6000 all power supply AC OK and DC OK LEDs light solid green

+- For the Aruba 5000/6000 the fan tray Fan Status LED lights solid green and you should be able to feel significant airflow blowing from the chassis vents at each of the three fan positions - For the Aruba 5000/6000 the line card Power LED lights solid green - For the Aruba 5000/6000 the supervisor card Power LED lights solid green - For the Aruba 5000/6000 the supervisor card utilization LEDs begin blinking sequentially from left to right and then right to left - For the Aruba 800-series the system Power LED lights solid green - For the Aruba 800-series the system Status LED is initially off - 11.
 Connect a management station to a network port on the switch.